 What To Serve with Beefy Minestrone

 This dish is pretty much a meal-in-a-bowl, but you can sneak some extra veggies into your day (and some extra fiber) by enjoying a salad with this dish.
 I’ve also been known to feast on my famous Crack Cauliflower or other veggies with this soup, too.
+I also love it along with an easy peasy air fryer recipe like this Tandoori Chicken.

 Is Keto Friendly Beefy Minestrone Soup Freezable?